RagedUnicorn/wow-gearmenu-meta/DESCRIPTION.md

 `/run GM_AddToCombatQueue(itemId, slotId)`

-**Note:** It is not recommended to use this for weapons because addons cannot switch weapons during combat (GearMenu will put the item into the combatQueue).
+**Note:** It is not recommended using this for weapons because addons cannot switch weapons during combat (GearMenu will put the item into the combatQueue).
 With a normal weaponswitch macro however this is still possible.

 #### Clear Slot From CombatQueue